President of China

-The president of China, officially the president of the People's Republic of China, is the state representative of the People's Republic of China.
-On its own, it is a ceremonial office and has no real power in China's political system, though since 1993, the post has been concurrently held by the general secretary of the Chinese Communist Party (CCP) and chairman of the Central Military Commission, who is China's de facto top leader.
-While the office has many of the characteristics of a head of state, the Constitution of China does not define it as such.
+The president of the People's Republic of China is the state representative of the People's Republic of China.
+On its own, it is a ceremonial office and has no real power in China's political system, though since 1993, the post has been concurrently held by the general secretary of the Chinese Communist Party (CCP) and chairman of the Central Military Commission, who is the country's paramount leader.
+While the office has many of the characteristics of a head of state, the country's constitution does not define it as such.

+The presidency in its current form originated from the chairman of the Central People's Government of the People's Republic of China, which was established on 1 October 1949 by a decision of the Chinese People's Political Consultative Conference.
+It was replaced in the 1954 constitution with the office of state chairman.
+It was successively held by Mao Zedong and Liu Shaoqi.
+Liu fell into political disgrace during the Cultural Revolution, after which the presidency became vacant.
+The post of chairman was abolished under the 1975 constitution, and the function of state representative was bestowed on the chairman of the National People's Congress Standing Committee.
+The office was reinstated in the 1982 constitution but with reduced powers and a stipulation that the president could not serve more than two consecutive terms.
 The Chinese president was the third to fifth highest-ranking position when it was re-established in 1982.
+The term limits were abolished in 2018.
+Since 1982, the title's official English-language translation has been "president", although the Chinese title remains unchanged.
+(Note: In Chinese, the president of the PRC is termed zhǔxí, while the presidents of other countries are termed zǒngtǒng.
+Furthermore, zhǔxí continues to mean "chairman" in a generic context.
+Incidentally, the president of the Republic of China is termed zǒngtǒng.)

-The presidency is a part of the system of people's congress based on the principle of unified power in which the National People's Congress (NPC) functions as the only branch of government and as the highest state organ of power.
+The presidency is a part of the system of people's congress based on the principle of unified state power in which the National People's Congress (NPC) functions as the sole branch of government and as the supreme state organ of power.
 The presidency is a state organ of the NPC and equivalent to, for instance, the State Council and the National Supervisory Commission, rather than a political office, unlike the premier of the State Council.
 Together with the NPC Standing Committee, the presidency performs certain functions performed by a head of state in most other countries.
-The president can engage in state affairs with the consent of the NPC Standing Committee.
+The president can engage in state affairs with the consent of the NPC Standing Committee, but has no independent powers other than those bestowed by China's permanent organ.
 While the presidency is not a powerful organ in itself, since 27 March 1993, the president has concurrently served as general secretary of the Central Committee of the Chinese Communist Party (CCP) and chairman of the Central Military Commission (CMC), making the incumbent China's paramount leader and supreme commander of the armed forces.

-Mao Zedong, the Chairman of the Chinese Communist Party, rejected that the president of China functioned as China's head of state, arguing instead that the major differences between the Soviet system and the Chinese was that the presidency acted as a representative of the state collective leadership.
-Liu Shaoqi in his report on the 1954 Constitution of China, stated that the powers of the Chinese head of state was jointly exercised by the permanent organ, the Standing Committee of the National People's Congress and the president.
-The president has no independent powers other than those bestowed by China's permanent organ.